jackretterer/chromaDBDocumentation/docs/getting-started.md

 ### 6. View Results

-Now you can view the results to get an understanding of the return types.
+You can view the results to get an understanding of the return types.

 <Tabs queryString groupId="lang" className="hideTabSwitcher">
 <TabItem value="py" label="Python">